Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 **Explanation:**

-> The lambda notation is basically an anonymous function that can take any number of arguments with only single expression (i.e, cannot be overloaded).
+> The lambda notation is an anonymous function that can take any number of arguments with only a single expression (i.e., cannot be overloaded).
 It has been introduced in other programming languages, such as C++ and Java.
 The lambda notation allows programmers to "bypass" function declaration.

 #### Q68.
 What is the primary difference between lists and tuples?